-In October 2010 the Building Regulations Part J changed – but some manufacturers still have not.
+In October 2010 the Building Regulations Part J changed – but we find that some manufacturers still have not.
 The changes meant all ventilators for heat producing appliances should be tested by an accredited independent company for equivalent area.
 Equivalent area is a calculation of the amount of air that can actually pass through the product not (as previously) geometrical free area which is simply the measurement of the most restricted openings.
 The old style of measurement (free area) was felt to be less accurate due to the more modern ventilator designs which tend to incorporate changes in shape, complex baffles and cowls which limit air flow.

 If you look at the image 1 it’s easy to appreciate how simply measuring the gaps between the baffles would not be a true reflection of how much air actually flows through the vent as a complete set (image 2).
 That’s why it’s so important to purchase products which declare an equivalent area.